dapias/Lennard-Jones-julia/README.md

-#A geometric integrator for simulations in the canonical ensemble
+#Geometric integrator for simulations in the canonical ensemble
 ## Lennard-Jones system

-We provide the code that supports the numerical simulation reported in the manuscript [A geometric integrator for simulations in the canonical ensemble](http://arxiv.org/abs/1510.03942).
+We provide the code that supports the numerical simulation reported in the manuscript [A geometric integrator for simulations in the canonical ensemble](http://arxiv.org/abs/1605.01654).

 It is organized as follows.